akjasim/django-project-automation/README.md

 pip install -r requirements.txt
 ```

-#### 3) Add project root directory into Windows System Variable Path so that you can access the script from anywhere.
-Google on 'how to set system path in windows', if you're not comfortable with.
+#### 3) Add project root directory into Windows System Variable Path so that you can access the script from anywhere in the PC.
+Google on 'how to set system path in windows', if you're not comfortable with it.

 #### 4) Add environment variables.
 Google 'how to add environment variable in windows', if you're not comfortable with it.

-##### Note: There are two pairs below and each pair consists of variable name and variable value.
+##### Note: There are two environment variables you have to set which is shown below and each pair consists of variable name and variable value.

 ```bash
 github_user  YOUR_GITHUB_USERNAME